Shahid1993/microblog/README.md

    ```shell
    pip install flask-wtf
    ```
  - [Flask-SQLAlchemy](https://flask-sqlalchemy.palletsprojects.com/en/2.x/) : an extension that provides a Flask-friendly wrapper to the popular SQLAlchemy package, which is an Object Relational Mapper or ORM.
-SQLAlchemy supports a long list of database engines, including the popular MySQL, PostgreSQL and SQLite.
+SQLAlchemy supports a long list of database engines, including the popular MySQL, PostgreSQL and SQLite (simple and does not require a server).
+   ORMs allow applications to manage a database using high-level entities such as classes, objects and methods instead of tables and SQL.
+The job of the ORM is to translate the high-level operations into database commands.
    ```shell
    pip install flask-sqlalchemy
    ```